TABLE OF CONTENTS

 Go to the Assets tab, select Source Materials, and click the blue Upload button at the bottom-right.

 Confirm that the correct Import Profile is selected.
 In this example we’ll select the default one “Netflix Recommended” (located in the lower left drop down menu).
+If a custom profile has been provided and you would like to set it as default on first load, please reference the Custom Default Import Profile User Guide.

 Select the source folder you wish to import, the source folder is one level up from your shoot date and day folder.
 Review the folders that you wish to import are checked, then click Review Import.